rationaldom/rationaldom.github.io/start.md

 ## The Psychology of BDSM

 Nothing wrong with you if you like BDSM.
-Research shows that BDSM practitioners are a surprisingly healthy crowd.
-Here is selection of readings from [Psychology Today](https://www.psychologytoday.com).
-You can follow citations in the articles to the primary papers, but these articles provide decent overviews for the layman.
+Current research is suggesting that BDSM practitioners may be a surprisingly healthy crowd.
+If you are interested in sciency things you may be interested in the following readings from [Psychology Today](https://www.psychologytoday.com).
+You can follow links and citations in the articles back to the primary research papers, as well as critiques of the research.

 * [The Surprising Psychology of BDSM](https://www.psychologytoday.com/us/blog/the-wide-wide-world-psychology/201502/the-surprising-psychology-bdsm)